Surajv311/mDumpSWE/Books_ResearchPapers_read/README_book1.md

     myDf = spark.createDataFrame([myRow], myManualSchema)
     myDf.show()

-select and selectExpr: You can use them to manipulate columns in your DataFrames. selectExpr allow you to do the DataFrame equivalent of SQL queries on a table of data.
+4) select and selectExpr: You can use them to manipulate columns in your DataFrames. selectExpr allow you to do the DataFrame equivalent of SQL queries on a table of data.
 # in Python
 You can select multiple columns select()
 # in Python: df.select("DEST_COUNTRY_NAME", "ORIGIN_COUNTRY_NAME").show(2)
 # in SQL: SELECT DEST_COUNTRY_NAME, ORIGIN_COUNTRY_NAME FROM dfTable LIMIT 2

-The alias method on the column:
+4.1) The alias method on the column:
 # in Python: df.select(expr("DEST_COUNTRY_NAME AS destination")).show(2)
 # in SQL: SELECT DEST_COUNTRY_NAME as destination FROM dfTable LIMIT 2
 # in Python: df.select(expr("DEST_COUNTRY_NAME AS destination")).show(2)
 # in SQL: SELECT DEST_COUNTRY_NAME as destination FROM dfTable LIMIT 2

-In this case, the preceding operation changes the column name back to its original name:
+4.2) In this case, the preceding operation changes the column name back to its original name:
 # in Python: df.select(expr("DEST_COUNTRY_NAME as destination").alias("DEST_COUNTRY_NAME")).show(2)

-Because select followed by a series of expr is such a common pattern, Spark has a shorthand for doing this efficiently: selectExpr:
+5) Because select followed by a series of expr is such a common pattern, Spark has a shorthand for doing this efficiently using selectExpr:
 # in Python: df.selectExpr("DEST_COUNTRY_NAME as newColumnName", "DEST_COUNTRY_NAME").show(2)

-We can treat selectExpr as a simple way to build up complex expressions that create new DataFrames.
+5.1) We can treat selectExpr as a simple way to build up complex expressions that create new DataFrames.
 In fact, we can add any valid non-aggregating SQL statement, and as long as the columns resolve, it will be valid.
 Other eg:
 # in Python: df.selectExpr(
 "*", # all original columns
 "(DEST_COUNTRY_NAME = ORIGIN_COUNTRY_NAME) as withinCountry")\ .show(2)
-# in SQL: SELECT *, (DEST_COUNTRY_NAME = ORIGIN_COUNTRY_NAME) as withinCountry FROM dfTable
+# in SQL: SELECT *, (DEST_COUNTRY_NAME = ORIGIN_COUNTRY_NAME) as withinCountry FROM dfTable LIMIT 2
-LIMIT 2
 Above will give below output:
 Giving an output like:
 +-----------------+-------------------+-----+-------------+